cfretty/cfretty.github.io/_posts/2023-01-24-work-intake.md

 _Adapted for Infor Global InfoDev from ["PPM 101: How To Create A Successful Work Intake Process"](https://acuityppm.com/ppm-101-successful-work-intake-process/) - T Washington, Acuity PPM_

 # Timetables
 Project proposals can be submitted at any time.
-Make sure your request is addressed in a timely manor, be sure to assign the proposal to Charity Fretty.
+Make sure your request is addressed in a timely manner, be sure to assign the proposal to Charity Fretty.

 DOCTOOLS Jira project is monitored daily by InfoDev architects and staff.
 Architects and the program manager review proposals and work requests at a check-in meeting every other Tuesday.